Dalton, Georgia: Environmental problems

 Dalton's carpet production has taken up to one-third of the Conasauga River summer water flow.
 The river and city water supply has been contaminated with perfluorinated compounds used to make carpets stain-resistant.
 Dalton Utilities' has processed wastewater using a land application system, that spread effluent on more than nine thousand forested acres in an area called Looper's Bend.
 Runoff was found to drip down into the river.

 Education

 Public schools

-The Dalton City School District, which covers the entire city of Dalton, holds pre-school to grade twelve, and consists of six elementary schools, a middle school, a high school, and an alternative school.
+The Dalton City School District, which covers the entire city of Dalton, holds pre-school to grade twelve, and consists of six elementary schools, a middle school, and two high schools.
 The district has 366 full-time teachers and over 5,739 students.

 The Whitfield County School District serves areas outside of the Dalton city limits, even if they have "Dalton, GA" postal addresses.
 Coahulla Creek High School, Phoenix High School, and Southeast Whitfield High School have Dalton postal addresses but lie outside of the city limits and serve areas not in the city limits.